Are Kind Bars Really Healthy (From a Nutritionist)?

 Kind Bars are also expensive, which gives you an even better reason to make healthier homemade bars using real food ingredients.
 Or, choose fresh fruits and nuts instead.

-You may also want to check out my article, “Are Fig Bars Healthy?
+You may also want to check out my article, “Are Fig Bars Healthy?“

 Don’t forget to join my newsletter list to get exclusive clean eating recipes and tips.
 The newsletter is 100% free with no spam; unsubscribe anytime.

-About the Author: Carrie Forrest has a master’s degree in public health with a specialty in nutrition.
+About the Author: Carrie Forrest has a master’s degree in public health with a specialty in nutrition and is studying to be a holistic nutritionist.
 She is a top wellness and food blogger with over 5 million annual visitors to her site.
 Carrie has an incredible story of recovery from chronic illness and is passionate about helping other women transform their health.
-Send Carrie a message through her contact form.
+Send her a message through her contact form.

 Note: this post is for informational purposes only and is not intended as medical advice.
 Please consult your healthcare provider for recommendations related to your individual situation.